Here is how to cook duck the right way! Pan fried duck breast, oven roasted whole duck and more about the famous Beijing duck!

 Store Confit Duck for Later

 You can also put the cooled confit duck legs in their fat in the fridge and store them for 3 weeks.
-Or you could wrap the confit duck legs and freeze them for later.
+Or wrap the confit duck legs and freeze them for later.

 Chopped oven potatoes that are placed on a baking trap on the bottom of the oven underneath the duck legs.
 In the end the potatoes will be cooked and crisp because of the melted confit duck fat that drips down on them.